w3f/polkadot-wiki/docs/learn-registrar.md

 ![registrar](assets/registrar/11.jpg)

-Wait for 1 to 2 minutes.
-You would receive another email that shows your email has been verified successfully.
+Wait 1 or 2 minutes.
+You should receive another email that shows your email has been verified successfully.

 ## Twitter Verification